Rockie156/se577-train-system/README.md

-# Train Demo
+# Train-Ticket System

-Train Demo is a web application that simulates planning a trip and purchasing tickets for a train or bus ride.
+Train-Ticket System is a web application that simulates planning a trip and purchasing tickets for a train or bus ride.
 It uses real Amtrak data retrieved via a [FOIA request](https://www.muckrock.com/foi/united-states-of-america-10/machine-readable-amtrak-schedules-fares-and-stoproute-alignments-25904/).
 It is only partially implemented.
 The remaining features are left as an exercise.

 [![Build Status](https://travis-ci.com/SaffatHasan/se577-train-system.svg?branch=master)](https://travis-ci.com/SaffatHasan/se577-train-system)

+## Contributors

+* Alisha Fnu
+* Shaquille Hall
+* Saffat Hasan
+* Ernst Pisch
+* Jessica Young

 ## Getting Started